snaqvi1990/naqvilab/index.md

 %}
 We seek to understand the quantitative control of gene expression in development and the resulting "tipping points" in disease, knowledge that can lead to more precise, controlled therapies for a range of rare and common disorders.
 <br>
- To achieve these goals, we combine highly quantitative perturbations with functional genomics and computational modeling using stem cell-derived _in vitro_ models of development.
+ To achieve these goals, we combine functional genomics and computational modeling using stem cell-derived _in vitro_ models of development.
+A common theme across projects is the use of quantitative perturbations and approaches.
 {:.center}